 There is nothing better than walking into the kitchen after a long day to discover that dinner is ready.
 With a little planning, that’s what a slow cooker can do for you.
 Toss ingredients in first thing in the morning and by dinnertime it’s ready to eat.
 You can even start with frozen ingredients.

 The model I have has been with us for years.
 It has a lock-on lid that makes it easy to take meals to potlucks.
 The years are starting to show on the poor thing, though, and our humid climate is finally showing up as a bit of rust.
-This one will need to be replaced at some point.
+This one will need to be replaced at some point because it is absolutely one of my most essential kitchen tools.

 If you don’t do a lot of baking, you can get by without this one.
 But for making bread and pizza dough?
 This is one of the kitchen appliances that I use regularly.
 The dough hook takes over the job of kneading, substantially cutting down on the time it takes to make these staples.